-In relation to individual authorisations, please identify their subject matter, duration and ability to be transferred or traded.
+2.7 In relation to individual authorisations, please identify their subject matter, duration and ability to be transferred or traded.
+Are there restrictions on the change of control of the licensee?

-The subject matter of each form of individual authorisation is described in question 2.5.
+The subject matter of each form of individual authorisation is described in the response to question 2.5.

-Type 1 licences are valid for five years, Type 2 licences are valid for 15 to 25 years for operators with their own networks or five years for those without their own networks and Type 3 licences are granted for periods of 15 to 25 years.
-Licences are renewable, subject to compliance with regulators' requirements.
+Type 1 licences are valid for five years, Type 2 licences are valid for 15 to 25 years for operators with their own networks or five years for those without their own networks, and Type 3 licences are granted for periods of 15 to 25 years.
+Licences are renewable, subject to compliance with regulatory requirements.

-Licences are not transferrable.
+Telecommunications Licences are not transferable.